axelvaldez/radical-companies/_posts/Posts/2022-10/2022-10-23-in-the-national-interest.markdown

   &ldquo;&hellip; future—insurance against dangers from abroad&hellip; &rdquo;
   <span id="_signature">Winston Churchill, 1947<a href="#en02"><sup id="bm02">2&nbsp;</sup></a></span>
  </div>
- <p>People had reason to believe this given the history of raids, wars and other &ldquo;dangers from abroad.&rdquo;</p>
+ <p>People, including Churchill, had reason to believe this given the history of raids, wars and other &ldquo;dangers from abroad.&rdquo;</p>
  <p>So, yes, democracy is better for our wellbeing that other forms of governance.
 The remaining problem is that, like all forms of moderm governments, democracy brings along with it a <span class="_paradign">FIAT</span> hierarchy.
 And, yes, in a democracy the bosses of said hierarchy are elected by the governed.
 Neverthelss, a hierarchy is imposed.</p>

 <h1>National Governments</h1>